Black-and-white hawk-eagle

-The black-and-white hawk-eagle (Spizaetus melanoleucus, formerly Spizastur melanoleucus) is a bird of prey species in the eagle and hawk family (Accipitridae).
+The black-and-white hawk-eagle (Spizaetus melanoleucus) is a bird of prey species in the eagle and hawk family (Accipitridae).
 It is found throughout a large part of tropical America, from southern Mexico to northern Argentina.

 Description

 A Black-and-white hawk-eagle in captivity.

 As its name suggests, this is a black and white eagle, resembling the small typical eagles sometimes separated in "Hieraaetus".
 It is some 20–24 in long overall and weighs about 30 oz.
 The head, neck and body are white; a small crest forms a black spot on top of the head, and the area around the eyes, particularly towards the bill, is also black.
 The wings are black with a noticeable white leading edge, and the bird has a brownish tail barred black-dark grey and with white tip.
 The iris is orange in adults and greyish in juveniles, the feet pale to bright yellow with black talons.
 The bill is black with a yellow cere.

 The sexes are alike in color, but the female is larger.
 Immature birds have pale edges on the upper wing coverts and some brownish-grey feathers on the back.

 The black-and-white hawk-eagle is hard to confuse with any other bird in its range with the exception of juvenile Grey-headed Kites.
 These birds are known to mimic several species of hawk-eagles.
 The black-faced hawk (Leucopternis melanops) is very similar in overall coloration, but it is much smaller and has a black tail with a single bold white bar in the middle.
 The ornate hawk-eagle (Spizaetus ornatus), presumably a very close relative of S. melanoleucus, looks quite similar when young.
 However, the wings, back and tail are much lighter in young S. ornatus, and they do not have the black eye-ring.